siegfriden/distilledcode/src/blog/How I built my blog with Astro (Part 2).md

 ## What's next

 The blog is now complete and functional.
-In future posts, I may cover additional features such as RSS, search functionality, and displaying file names on code blocks.
+I want to have a search functionality on my blog, but it's not included in the blog template.
+I may write about it in my next post after I've done some research.